Operation Greylord

 Operation Greylord was an investigation conducted jointly by the Federal Bureau of Investigation (FBI), the IRS Criminal Investigation Division, the U.S. Postal Inspection Service, the Chicago Police Department Internal Affairs Division and the Illinois State Police into corruption in the judiciary of Cook County, Illinois (the Chicago jurisdiction).
-The FBI named the investigation "Operation Greylord" after the curly wigs worn by British judges.
+The FBI named the investigation "Operation Greylord" after a racehorse, after other suggested names were rejected by FBI Headquarters as being too close to the subject matter of the investigation, should they become known.

 Operation

 The 3-year, 8-month federal undercover operation took place in the 1980s, with the cooperation of some state and local law enforcement and judicial officials.
 After the end of the undercover phase, the Greylord trials lasted ten years.
 Over 92 public officials were indicted (almost all in federal court), and most eventually were convicted, either by guilty pleas or trials.

 The undercover phase included a Cook County Assistant State's Attorney, as well as numerous FBI agents and cooperating local law enforcement officers.
 Cook County Judge Thaddeus Kowalski also cooperated with authorities even though he knew his cooperation might endanger his career.
 Recently elected downstate Judge Brocton Lockwood operated undercover in the Chicago Traffic Court.
 In addition, Assistant State's Attorney Terrence Hake went undercover in the Criminal Division of the Cook County Circuit Court, initially as a prosecutor and later as a defense attorney (although actually on the FBI payroll).